People who attend church seem to struggle with the issue of baptism, within the topic of their salvation.

 Acts 4:12 states that salvation is found in no one other than Jesus.
 However, receiving Christ

 necessitates response on our part.
-The Bible makes it clear that our response should include faith, repentance, confession, and baptism.
+The Bible makes it clear that our response should include faith, repentance, confession, baptism, and growth.
 Each is important, but none is more important.
 These are ways we express the fact that we trust Christ for salvation.
 They do not save us.
 Christ does.

 When people accepted Christ as Savior in New Testament times, they Believed in Him (Acts 16:31), they Repented of their sins (Acts 2:38), they Confessed Christ as Lord (Matthew 16:16-18), and they were Baptized (Acts 8:36-38).

 As Christians, our role is to teach the same things that were taught by the apostles.
-As the Bible teaches, we encourage those who accept Christ to believe, repent, confess, and be baptized.
+As the Bible teaches, we encourage those who accept Christ to believe, repent, confess, be baptized, and grow.

 The position of this church is that baptism was an ordinance in the New Testament.
 Everyone who accepted Christ was baptized.
 As a church seeking true Biblical standards, we feel we should teach what the Bible teaches and do what scriptures say to do.

-Thus, we believe that members of JCC should hold elevated views of baptism.
+Thus, we believe that members of JCC should actively participate in all the steps of salvation.
 We realize that not everyone will agree on its importance, but as leaders, we are called to lead the best we know how.

 When Paul and others wrote about baptism, they always used the Greek word for “dip or immerse”.
 There are other Greek words that mean “to sprinkle or pour”.
 If the Bible writers had intended for other modes of baptism to be used, they would have used other words.
 Immersion was the commonly accepted form of baptism in the church for hundreds of years.